danieljanes/algorithmics/README.md

 Data structures:

+- `HashMap`: A reimplementation of CPython's built-in `dict` using optimized probing
-- `SimpleHashMap`: A simplified reimplementation of Python's built-in `dict` using linear probing
+- `SimpleHashMap`: A simplified reimplementation of CPython's built-in `dict` using linear probing
 - `Stack`: LIFO queue implemented using a linked list

 Algorithms: